mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Performance

 The library should be as fast or even faster than working with fundamental types.
-The should be no runtime overhead and no space size overhead should be needed to implement high-level abstractions.
+The should be no runtime overhead, and no space size overhead should be needed to implement higher-level abstractions.

 ## Great user experience

-The primary purpose of such a library is to generate compile-time errors.
-If the developers did not introduce any bugs in the manual handling of quantities and units, such a library would be of little use.
-This is why such a library should be optimized for readable compilation errors and great debugging experience.
+The primary purpose of the library is to generate compile-time errors.
+If users did not introduce any bugs in the manual handling of quantities and units, the library would be of little use.
+This is why the library is optimized for readable compilation errors and great debugging experience.

-Such a library should be also easy to use and flexible.
-The interfaces should be straight-forward and safe by default.
+The library is easy to use and flexible.
+The interfaces are straight-forward and safe by default.
 Users should be able to easily express any quantity and unit, which requires them to compose.

 The above constraints imply the usage of special implementation techniques.
-The library will not only provides types but also compile-time known values that will enable users to write easy to understand and efficient equations on quantities and units.
+The library will not only provide types, but also compile-time known values that will enable users to write easy to understand and efficient equations on quantities and units.

 ## Feature rich